ykcoatepe/JapaneseBuddy/README.md

 ## License
 MIT — see [LICENSE](LICENSE).

+## Branding
+JapaneseBuddy sports a red sun app icon with kana and uses a warm accent tint throughout the app.

 ## Goals & Reminders
 Set daily targets for new and review cards and track progress on the Home screen.
 Configure goals and optional local reminders in Settings; notifications stay on-device and are fully optional.